Where We Be

 our best meals of the trip: crepes forestiere

-and grilled vegetable shish kebab o
+and grilled vegetable shish kebab over rice.

--- and every other business and
+The Garden -- and every other business and

-form of transport nationwide
+form of transport nationwide -- closed the next

-an entire week, putting a
+ended up lasting an entire week, putting a

-serious dent in our plans
+serious dent in our plans.
+Special tourist-only

-buses traveled to and from the airport but that
+buses traveled to and from the airport

 was it -- you couldn't get anywhere else in the

-So we mostly stayed put and watched
+-- so we mostly stayed put and watched

 the huge street protests on TV.
+After the first

-day shops
+day

-were allowed to open from 6 to 8 pm
+, shops were allowed to open from 6 to 8 pm

 for "essential provisioning," and during that

-two-hour window the Thamel district w
+two-hour window the Thamel district would

 come alive again.
 Most shops would open, as